-2.5.1 Initial Least-Cost Scenarios
+2.5.1 Site Selection Scenarios

-The results of the least-cost scenarios are shown in Figures 2.10 & 2.11 below.
-Both figures show the CPAs that the algorithms selected to produce the estimated 49,979 MWh of total 2050 electricity demand (Table 2.5).
-In the San Diego-only Scenario (Figure 2.10) the 2030 sites selected based on LCOE cluster largely around Jacumba Hot Springs in the southeast and Borrego Springs in the northeast parts of unincorporated San Diego County.
+The results of the primary, least-cost site selection scenarios are shown in Figures 2.10 & 2.11 below.
+In the San Diego-only Scenario (Figure 2.10) the 2030 sites selected based on LCOE cluster largely around Jacumba Hot Springs in the southeast and Borrego Springs in the northeast parts of unincorporated San Diego county.
 In the 2040 and 2050 time-steps, CPAs closer to urban areas are selected.
-Few urban infill CPAs are selected in the San Diego scenario as the LCOE for infill CPAs is relatively higher than utility-scale development due to lower capacity factors.
-This lower capacity factor is in part from the use of fixed-tilt installations that maximize land utilization in densely populated areas.
-The San Diegoonly scenario also requires higher overall electricity generation from renewable resources due to the lack of geothermal resources from Imperial County.
-The lack of firm power, or power that does not rely on intermittent resource availability like wind or sunshine, would also require higher storage capacity for 100% reliance on intermittent resources.
-Battery energy storage and long-duration energy storage could be deployed to meet this need in the San Diego-only scenario.
-The 2020-2021 CAISO Transmission Planning model's (base case) included 300 MW long-duration energy storage and 660 MW of 4-hr battery energy storage in San Diego county.
+Few urban infill CPAs are selected in the San Diego scenario as the LCOE is relatively higher due to lower capacity factors in part from the use of fixed-tilt installations to maximize land utilization in densely populated areas.
+The San Diego scenario also requires higher overall electricity generation from renewable resources due to the lack of geothermal resources from Imperial County.
+The lack of firm power would also require higher storage capacity for 100% reliance on intermittent resources.
+Battery energy storage and long-duration energy storage could be deployed to meet this need.
+The 2020-2021 CAISO Transmission Planning modeling (base case) included 300 MW long-duration energy storage as well as 660 MW of 4-hr battery energy storage in San Diego county.37

 In the San Diego and Imperial Scenario (Figure 2.11) geothermal and solar resources from Imperial County are factored into the resource potential to meet San Diego's electricity demand.
-While the area east of Jacumba Hot Springs remains an area with high commercial interest for solar and wind development within the San Diego region, most other CPAs from the San Diego-only Scenario are not selected as their costs are higher than resources from Imperial County.
-Geothermal resources (green points) reduce the overall requirement for wind and solar resources in either county.
-In the San Diego and Imperial Scenario, no infill resources are selected due to the availability of lower-cost sites in Imperial County.
+While the area east of Jacumba Hot Springs remains an area with high commercial interest for solar and wind development within the San Diego region, most other CPAs from the San Diego-only Scenario are not selected as the costs are higher than resources from Imperial County.
+Geothermal resources (green points) reduce the overall requirement for wind and solar resources.
+In the San Diego and Imperial Scenario, no infill resources are selected due to lowercost sites in Imperial County.

 While both scenarios meet forecasted electricity demands from the Central Case of the EER model, to ensure reliability for a 100% renewable energy supply, overcapacity is likely necessary.
-In their study of overcapacity and storage to meet reliability standards across the US, Shaner et al. (2018) find that, for a 75% solar 25% wind scenario, 50% overcapacity and 12 hours of storage results in 98.74% reliability.
-Guerra et al. (2020) find that energy storage can significantly reduce total system costs for grids with high (75%-90%) and ultrahigh (over 90%) renewable energy generation share, with higher reliance on renewable sources warranting greater capacity and duration energy storage.
+In their study of overcapacity and storage to meet reliability standards across the US, Shaner et al. (2018)28 find that, for a 75% solar 25% wind scenario, 50% overcapacity and 12 hours of storage results in 98.74% reliability.
 In both scenarios, there are additional CPAs available to meet necessary overcapacity.
 However, the amount of overcapacity needed is subject to uncertainty around the future availability of storage, upgrade of transmission systems, and development of clean firm power.
-The degree of necessary overcapacity has been analyzed in the broader EER energy model.